Chapter 2

 Chewing is initiated by a central pattern generator which strums a constant background of repetitive firings.
 Each firing is then customized by complex arrangements of facilitating and inhibiting effects and reflex responses to a vast network of receptors in and around the mouth order to enable the musculature to control the chewing pathways according to the feel of the food.
 Receptors in the jaw muscles that constantly track the position of the lower jawbone enable the system to rapidly detect and respond to unpredictable changes such as sudden fracturing or shifting of the bolus.

 There are so many protective mechanisms able to shut down the jaw closing muscles that the central nervous system has to be able to limit their influence or they could prevent the necessary application of power during chewing.
 To prevent such central nervous system gridlock, inhibitory neurons diminish the responses to sensory stimulation on the working side during chewing.
 33 If protective reflexes triggered by periodontal receptors surrounding misplaced teeth threaten to disrupt chewing pathways and thereby hinder functional capacity, the neuromuscular system is able to alter chewing pathways to incorporate a protective pattern of jaw movements that restored functional capacity.
-These altered patterns of movement to accomodate bite irregularities are called engrams.
+These altered patterns of movement to accommodate bite irregularities are called engrams.

 "Imagine that your job requires you to walk constantly through a very narrow hallway that has a series of boards protruding from the wall every two feet.
 These boards are so situated that the top of your right shoulder hits each one as you walk by.
 Your choice is then to allow your shoulder to hit the boards or learn to reposition your shoulder slightly lower so that it is below the level of the boards as you pass by.
 Of course, your choice would be to learn quickly to walk with your right shoulder slightly lower than your left to avoid any trauma from the boards."